viadeo/kasper-framework/doc/Access Kasper platform/Kasper java client.rst

 Kasper client provides two ways of doing asynchronous operations, using Futures and Callbacks.

 .. code-block:: java
+   :linenos:

    client.sendAsync(someCommand, new ICallback<ICommandResult>() {
-       public void done(ICommandResult result) {
+       public void done(final ICommandResult result) {
            // do something smart with my result
        }
    });

-   // or using a future
+   /* or using a future */

-   Future<ICommandResult> futureCommandResult = client.sendAsync(someCommand);
+   final Future<ICommandResult> futureCommandResult = client.sendAsync(someCommand);

    // do some other work while the command is being processed ...

-   // block until the result is obtained ICommandResult commandResult = futureCommandResult.get();
+   // block until the result is obtained final ICommandResult commandResult = futureCommandResult.get();

-In most cases you will prefer using Future.
+In most cases you will probably prefer using Futures.